ajs1037/CPSC423FinalProject/README.md

 # CPSC423FinalProject
-Communicate with servers in Python
+Client and Servers Communication in Python